Cluster Pi Setup

 # user named 'illuminator'

-ssh illuminator@ip #ip represent your follower IP address set in step 2
+ssh illuminator@<ip> #<ip> represent the client's IP address set in step 2

 6. Run the build_runshfile.py file in the configuration directory on the server, this will generate a run.sh script.
-Give the appropiate config.yaml file containing the simulation scenario definition:
+Pass the appropiate config.yaml file containing the configuration for the simulation scenario:

 python3 build_runshfile.py <config.yaml>